elastic/elasticsearch-py/docs/index.rst

 Compression
 ~~~~~~~~~~~
-When using capacity constrained networks (low throughput), it may be handy to enable
+When using capacity-constrained networks (low throughput), it may be handy to enable
 compression.
 This is especially useful when doing bulk loads or inserting large
 documents.
 This will configure compression on the *request*.
 ::

    from elasticsearch import Elasticsearch
-   es = Elasticsearch(hosts, http_compress = True)
+   es = Elasticsearch(hosts, http_compress=True)

 Running on AWS with IAM